 Many neighbors gathered together to address the situation and a small group researched options for recovering the lake which included contacting both the City of Largo and Pinellas County for answers and assistance.
 We found that the lake is considered “private”, and is the responsibility of the property owners to maintain it.
 We also found that we have no control of the storm drainage systems that flow into it.
 (Note: I have original copies of various letters from city officials regarding this should anyone wish to review.)

 The first decision was to purchase “Chinese Grass Carp“, which eat Hydrilla and some types of algae.
 I obtained permits, from the State of Florida, to purchase and paid for them myself.
 After some time, it was apparent that the Carp alone would not be able to control the weed growth and we agreed to contract with Aquatic Solutions for monthly chemical treatments and that is when we started requesting the surrounding property owners to contribute towards this service.

 Chemical Treatment Results:

-Over the years, the monthly chemical treatments have done a good job maintaining the water quality and weed control however there have been instances of algae blooms and fish kills.
+For a number of years, the monthly chemical treatments did a good job maintaining the water quality and weed control however there were instances of algae blooms and fish kills.
 These occurrences were not necessarily due to improper chemical maintenance, but due to a variety of natural circumstances such as low rain fall, high temperatures, and times of the year where surrounding homeowners fertilize their lawns and the runoff nutrients flow into the lake via the storm drainage systems.
-Still, we have never had a hydrilla problem like the one in 1992.

 Frequently Asked Questions: [Click Here]